mitchnm/QUIZ-BOARD/README.md

 * After cloning the repository the quiz-board will install automatically.

 ## Known Bugs
-ther are no known bugs.
+There are no known bugs.
 ## Technologies Used
 This project uses HTMl , CSS and also bootstrap for styling.The back-end code used in this project is JavaScript and jQuery.
 ## Support and contact details